General traveller leaflet

 inflammations.
 It is important to clean small wounds as well.
 This can be done with lukewarm drinking water.

-Diseases such as hepatitis B can be transmitted by unhygienic materials.
-For example
+Diseases such as hepatitis B can be transmitted by items with blood (leftovers) on them.

-to having a piercing or, tattoo, sharing razor blades (including at the hairdresser's) or
+These include getting a piercing or tattoo, sharing razor blades (including at

 In many countries, water from the tap is not drinking water.
-Ice cubes, diluted drinks (lemonade) and
+If tap water has been used to make

 Chemicals such as iodine or chlorine can also be used.
 These are available in